 Engagement with stakeholders

 The Company supports building and maintaining strong working relationships with our suppliers, sole shareholder and our clients (being other entities within the CVC network).
-The Company regularly engages with it sole shareholder to ensure its strategic vision is aligned.
-During 2019 the Company also focussed on further engaging with those of its suppliers who access the CVC IT network or have access to confidential or personal information as part its ongoing supply chain engagement and risk management process.
-Each year the Board also considers and approves the Company's modern slavery statement, which explains the activities it has undertaken during the year to demonstrate our commitment to seeking to ensure that there is no slavery, forced labour or human trafficking within any part of the Company’s business or in its supply chains.
+The Company regularly engages with its sole shareholder to ensure its strategic vision is aligned.
+Each year the Board also considers and approves the Company’s modern slavery statement, which explains the activities it has undertaken during the year to demonstrate our commitment to seeking to ensure that there is no slavery, forced labour or human trafficking within any part of the Company’s business or in its supply chains.

 Maintaining a reputation for high standards of business conduct

-In accordance with its commitment to maintaining high standards of business conduct, the Company has implemented and updated various of its internal policies and procedures during 2019 in order to reflect its core values and the changing regulatory landscape, such as the introduction of the Senior Managers and Certification regime.
-The Company's internal Compliance team provides, introductory, annual and ad-hoc Code of Ethics training sessions to Company employees.
-Additionally, the Company conforms with the Walker Guidelines and works closely with UK based portfolio companies owned by Funds advised by CVC to improve their level of transparency and the quality of disclosures.
+The company continues updating its internal policies and procedures and monitoring compliance against these in order to maintain high standards of business conduct.
+The Company’s internal Compliance team provides, introductory, annual and adhoc Code of Ethics training sessions to Company employees.
+The Company conforms with the Walker Guidelines and works closely with UK based portfolio companies owned by Funds advised by CVC to improve their level of transparency and the quality of disclosures.